WrenMcQueary/WrenMcQueary/README.md

 ### Hi!

-I'm a public interest technologist, ML tecnologist, data scientist, and backend software engineer currently working a 10-week fellowship at the U.S. Census Bureau.
+I'm a public interest technologist, ML technologist, data scientist, and backend software engineer currently working a 10-week fellowship at the U.S. Census Bureau.
 I'm looking to continue my involvement in public interest technology after I finish my fellowship in August 2023.

 <!--
 **WrenMcQueary/WrenMcQueary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.